What Are Today's Most Difficult IT Hires? - Slashdot

 Very true in Silly-Con Valley but the rest of the US is a different story.
 Broaden your search and you'll find SV is the outlier, not the norm.

-I'm so glad that New York exists, because otherwise we'd have to come up with someplace to put all the New Yorkers.

-Re:From most of the jobs I see posted online (Score:4, Interesting)
+Re:From most of the jobs I see posted online (Score:5, Interesting)

 And to try and get them, they ask idiot "tech" recruiters who go after that "smell of success" by vgrepping for buzzwords.